How To Hire Felons in 7 Steps: Everything Businesses Need To Know

 A clear job description is crucial to ensure that you make the right hire.
 It should include the skills required to succeed in the role (both hard and soft skills), the duties to be handled, and legal compliance information, like whether the job is exempt or nonexempt.

 Need help crafting your job description?
-Use our free job description template to help.
+Use our free job description template.

 You’ll also need to set a target salary for the open role.
 Take note that you can’t put a lower salary range for a position just because you’re seeking to hire a felon—that’s illegal.